zippity21/Stardew_Valley_Regression_Mod/README.md

 - PyTk (version 1.22.8)

 ## Installation
+1) Download the latest release.
+Be careful that you don't download the source code.
+The release is the one that contains Regression.dll. (https://github.com/zippity21/Stardew_Valley_Regression_Mod/releases)
-1) Unzip contents of the release into the Mods directory created during SMAPI installation.
+2) Unzip contents of the release into the Mods directory created during SMAPI installation.
+The directory  with the DLL should looks like <Stardew Valley Installation Directory>\Mods\Regression\Regression.dll

 ## Controls (Changed compared to original mod)
 ### Typical